LW2904/sorting-efficiency/README.md

 ![CI build](https://github.com/fs-c/sorting-efficiency/actions/workflows/build-on-push.yml/badge.svg)

-There's a CI build job which runs on every push, builds are generated for Linux and available for download as build artifacts.
-(Switch to the Actions tab and select a workflow run, you'll see a `build` artifact in the Artifacts pane.)
+There's a CI build job which runs on every push and builds executables for Linux and Windows.
+The built files are made available as _artifacts_ and can be downloaded by navigating to the [Actions tab](https://github.com/fs-c/sorting-efficiency/actions), selecting a desired workflow run (usually the most recent one) and downloading the appropriate file.